blabla1337/skf-flask/skf/markdown/code_examples/flask/4-code_example--Directory_path_traversal--.md

 ## Example:

-	//Define the whitelist pattern and validation type and input parameter, countLevel like:
+	//Define the whitelist pattern and validation type and input parameter like:
-	//getFiles("page1,page2,etc", "alphanummeric", $_GET['filename'], "3")
+	//getFiles("images,css,js", "filename", $_GET['foldername'])

-	def getFiles(whiteListPattern, validationType, inputParameter, dirWhiteListPattern, folder):
+	def getFiles(whiteListPattern, validationType, inputParameter):

 		continue = True

 		//First, we want to filter the filenames for expected values.
-For this example we use only a-z/0-9
+For this example we use only a-z/0-9 and .
 		//Whenever the values are tampered with, we can assume an attacker is trying to inject malicious input.
 		//For more information about validation see "input validations" in the code examples:

-		if inputValidation(inputParameter, validationType, "Invalid userinput", "HIGH", countLevel) == False: continue = False
+		if inputValidation(inputParameter, validationType, "Invalid userinput", "HIGH") == False: continue = False

 		//Second, we want to whitelist the filenames for expected values, in this example they are,